getsentry/rfcs/text/0032-improved-api-tokens.md

 Lastly, after enough time and we are comfortable:

 1. The codebase is updated to not access the `token` and `refresh_token` attributes of the `ApiToken` model.
-2. The `token` and `refresh_token` fields are removed from the model and the migration is applied.
+2. The `token` and `refresh_token` fields are removed from the model and the migration is applied, dropping the columns from the table.

    > _These should be done in two separate deployments to ensure we have no release running in production that may try to use these fields before the migration removes the columns._